alcibiades13/Personal-development/accomplishments/weekly.md

 - [x] Definitely moved to gulp as a build tool for the projects
 - [x] Started listening really nice Egghead's - Building a React.js app tutorial
 - [x] Listened to Joe Eames' tutorial on Webpack foundamentals

+## January 10, 2016
+### Things I did this week

+- [x] Separated javascript for the first quiz level into modules.
+Managing with browserify.
+- [x] Read Eric Elliot's article on "How to build a high velocity development team" on Medium
+- [x] Listened Egghead's tutorial - "Building a React.js app" by Tyler McGinnis
+- [x] Started building the github notetaking app myself
+- [x] Built a starting commented project structure, passed it to friends to start practicing
+- [x] Read 7 UX design trends to watch out for in 2016 adobe blog
+- [x] Designed pages for the 365quotes project
+- [x] Added the project to portoflio website
+- [x] Fixed the scrolling issue on the portfolio
+- [x] Talked with couple of friends - possibility for the team
+- [x] Listened to awesome "Simple made easy" talk

+## January 17, 2016
+### Things I did this week